MDdev-studio/space-invaders/doc/spec.md

 All project files are accessible in git repository on GitHub.
 Layout for software and hardware parts is as described in corresponding sections [4.1](#software-requirements) and [3.3](#hardware-requirements).

-All documentations files (including this specification) are available in `docs` directory.
+All documentations files (including this specification) are available in `doc` directory.

 \newpage